AumkarG/aumkarg/README.md

 I'm **Aumkar Gadekar.**

 I'm pursuing my Master's in Computer Science from Georgia Institute of Technology, specializing in Interactive Intelligence.
 Prior to this, I was as a big data engineer at Deutsche Bank for three years.
+I boast a versatile tech-stack with strong competencies in backend and data-engineering.
+I'm proficient in Scala, Python, Java, C & C++.
+I have worked on the build and deployment of large scale big data pipelines using Apache Spark, scala, SQL, Airflow, docker & Kubernetes.
+Additionally, I have exposure to an extensive ML and AI toolkit with domain experience in deep learning, computer vision & NLP.

 I'm a Computer Science and Engineering Graduate from Sardar Patel Institute of Technology.
 I enjoy problem solving, competitive coding, and building software solutions to complex problems.
 Check out my coding profiles here ! :